 Other parties affect ICANN or shape its environment, although indirectly, such as:

-The US Congress (through various auditions and legislations that affect ICANN as a US-based organization and an organization in contract with the US government through NTIA)
+The US Congress (through various auditions and legislations that affect ICANN as a US-based organization and an organization in contract with the US government through NTIA).

-Governments that are not GAC members
+Governments that are not GAC members.

-ccTLDs that are not ccNSO members
+ccTLDs that are not ccNSO members.

 Other entities working on communication policy such as the IGF, UN family of organization (CSTD, ITU), Internet Society, etc.

-(potential) domain name registrants through their buying / selling behaviours shaping the market.
+(Potential) domain name registrants through their buying / selling behaviours shaping the market.

-Future Internet users
+Future Internet users.

 The role of actors outside the institution is very important to the organization’s accountability, as described by Allen Buchanan and Robert O. Keohane : "It is not enough for the institutions to make information available.
 Other agents, whose interests and commitments do not coincide too closely with those of the institution, must provide a check on the reliability of the information, integrate it, and make it available in understandable, usable form, to all who have a legitimate interest in the operations of the institution.
 Such activities can produce positive feedback, in which appeal to standards of legitimacy by the external epistemic actors not only increases compliance with existing standards but also leads to improvements in the quality of these standards themselves.
 For these reasons, in the absence of global democracy, and given the limitations of the democratic channel described earlier, legitimacy depends crucially upon not only the epistemic virtues of the institution itself but also on the activities of external epistemic actors.
 Effective linkage between the institution and external epistemic actors constitutes what might be called the transnational civil society channel of accountability.
 The needed external epistemic actors, if they are effective, will themselves be institutionally organized."